Your return trip to Arrakis has, regretfully, been delayed.

-Dune received 10 nominations at the 94th Oscars, including Best Picture, and went on to win six: Best Cinematography, Best Film Editing, Best Original Score, Best Production Design, Best Sound and Best Visual Effects.
+The film received a total of 10 nominations at the 94th Oscars, including Best Picture, and won six: Best Cinematography, Best Film Editing, Best Production Design, Best Original Score, Best Sound, and Best Visual Effects.

-Ahead of the sequel's release this year, here is everything you need to know about Dune: Part Two.
+Ahead of the sequel's release next year, here is everything you need to know about Dune: Part Two.

 What is 'Dune: Part Two' about?

 Dune: Part Two will pick up where Dune left off — with Paul joining the Fremen.
 As he ascends their ranks, he will prepare to wage war against the Harkonnen.
 Assuming the movie doesn't stray far from Herbert's novel, Part Two should also explore more about Paul's gifts of foresight as he embraces his destiny as the Kwisatz Haderach.